-Once you know where to study in Australia, you can start looking for accommodation that suits your budget and requirements.
+Once you know where to study in Australia, you can find accommodation that suits your budget and requirements.
 In Australia, several accommodation options are available, ranging from university apartments and homestays to private rental property.

 When choosing an accommodation, the most crucial thing for students is to feel comfortable and secure to focus on their studies and enjoy their lives.